-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: https://www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our auditor's Report on the Solvency and Financial Condition Report.
+A further description of our responsibilities is available on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.
+This description forms part of our auditor's report.

-Report on Other Legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements - Other Information

-In accordance with Rule 4.1(3) of the External Audit Part of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of Endurance Worldwide Insurance Limited's statutory financial statements.
+In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the Company's statutory financial statements.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.

 We have nothing to report in this regard.